RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

 * `<workload>_calculate_logs_required  namespaces deployments replicas containers`

   Calculate how many entities are expected to provide log files and print that to stdout.
-At present, it only matters whether this is zero or non-zero; if it's zero, then clusterbuster will not monitor the run, if it's non-zero, then clusterbuster will.
+This is not normally necessary to provide, as Clusterbuster will calculate it based on workload parameters.

 * `<workload>_create_deployment  namespace instance secret_count replicas containers_per_pod`

   Create the YAML needed to deploy the workload.
 Normally this function will not actually generate the YAML directly; it will make calls back to `create_standard_deployment`.
-It may make other calls.
-See `fio.workload` and `uperf.workload` in `lib/clusterbuster/workloads` for examples of the callbacks that it may make.
+It may make other calls; if this workload needs only a standard deployment, it is not necessary to implement this.
+See and `uperf.workload` in `lib/clusterbuster/workloads` for examples of the callbacks that it may make.